-With MyMediTravel you can browse 4 facilities offering Gastric Bypass Surgery procedures in Thailand.
-The cheapest price available is $11,420, it's well worth the trip from United States!
+With MyMediTravel you can browse 3 facilities offering Gastric Bypass Surgery procedures in Thailand.
+The cheapest price available is $13,250 - what are you waiting for?

 Gastric bypass is one of the most successful bariatric surgery for sustained, long-term weight loss.
 Besides aiding dramatic weight-loss, it may also improve or resolve weight-related diseases, such as type 2 diabetes, heart disease, gastroesophageal reflux disease, high blood pressure, high cholesterol, stroke, obstructive sleep apnea, and infertility.